Z-vop/hackwarz/README.md

 # hackwarz
 A game based on hacking and security.

+concepts/ -- directory for working out new ideas

 index.js -- Nodejs server for the back-end socketTest -- test page for socket messages